 Finding the optimal dose is an individual process as each person is different, as well as the method of ingestion, so it may take a bit of trial and error to find the right dose of CBD for you.

 Several factors influence each person’s optimal dose of CBD including weight, diet, metabolism, sleep patterns, stress levels and genetics.
 Also some individuals are just more sensitive to the effects of CBD than others.

-Visit our CBD Dosage Calculator for a starting recommendation based on weight, condition and severity.
+Visit our free CBD Dosage Calculator for a starting recommendation based on weight, condition and severity.